+Seasoned toaster owners got to ask themselves “why is my toaster smoking” at least once throughout their toasting careers.
 Whether brand new or used it’s not uncommon for toasters to have smoke coming out of them.
 While this can be alarming, typically it’s not a serious problem and can be easily fixed.

-Toaster Set Too High
+Temperature Set Too High

 Toaster Was in Storage

-Why is Your New Toaster Smoking?
+Why is My New Toaster Smoking?

-It is normal for your new toaster to smoke a bit for the first couple of uses.
+When you use your new toaster for the first time, there might be smoke coming from it as residual oils or manufacturing substances burn off.
+This is typically no cause for alarm.
 You can simply cycle your toaster through two or three uses without putting any food in it.
 Just push the lever down so the toaster heats up.

 Once you have done this two or three times, you can then safely use your new toaster.
 All smoke and odor should be gone by this point.
 If your new toaster is still smoking it may have a safety issue and need to be replaced.